Leibniz-Institut für Wirtschaftsforschung Halle (IWH)

 The Halle Spirit

-We provide independent research on economic topics that really matter and aim to enrich society with facts and evidence-based insights that facilitate better economic decisions.
-We focus on growth and productivity because we are convinced that economic prosperity enables people to lead happier lives.
-We provide young researchers a nurturing place to develop their competencies and to make the most of their skills.
-Working in flat hierarchies, we are driven by open-minded intellectual curiosity and we have the courage to share inconvenient insights.
+We provide independent research on economic topics that aim to enrich society with facts and evidence-based insights that facilitate better economic decisions.
+We focus on growth and productivity.
+We promote young talents and work in flat hierarchies.

 What are you interested in?